williantafsilva/BASH-environment-settings/README.md

 ## 1. Get a SUPR NAISS account.

 - 1.1.
-If you don not have a SUPR NAISS account yet, register at https://supr.naiss.se/
+If you don not have a SUPR NAISS account yet, register at https://supr.naiss.se/.

+- 1.2.
+Log into SUPR NAISS and request a Dardel/PCD account.

 ## 2. Create an SSH key and add it to your SSH config file.